 - Weight – Overweight and obese people are more likely to suffer.

 - Long-term coughing – Coughing places a strain on the abdominal wall.

 - Long-term constipation.

 Whilst the treatment of most is not urgent, it is usually recommended to have a hernia surgically repaired.
-Generally, this is because it will more than likely just get bigger and more uncomfortable.
+This is because it will more than likely just get bigger and more uncomfortable.

 The operation is fairly routine and takes only an hour or so to perform.
-In most cases, the patient can go home the next day and return to work in around a week.
+In most cases, you can go home the next day and return to work in around a week.